nicolasdb/nicolasdb.github.io/_pages/how-to-contribute.md

 ![chair](https://media.giphy.com/media/PmTWHSzTo53A4/giphy.gif)

+##### -- WARNING, this is a frenchglish test.
+Est-ce que ça fait sens? --

 ### Ho, hi there.

 First off, thank you for considering contributing to what I do.
 J'ai de temps en temps des propositions d'aide and yes, I need help.
-I don't know everything et je galère souvent sur des sujets qui dépassent mes compétences, mais continue de chercher par tâtonnements.
+I don't know everything and I galère souvent sur des sujets qui dépassent mes compétences, je continue in a "learning by doing" mode.
-But it's still difficult to me de trouver les moyens de définir, lister, i don't know...
-Déléguer est un art que j'apprend encore.
-De plus, je dois encore trouver le cadre pour ça et comment former certains.
+But it's still difficult to me de trouver les moyens de définir, lister, I don't know...
+How to define the help I need.

-Ce site est un excercice et une exploration à ce sujet.
+Ce site est un exercise et une exploration à ce sujet.
 I'm using github to host the website and it give me, and you, the ability to contribute (if you're willing to take the small time needed to learn how)

 ### Why do people contribute to open source?
 Plenty of reasons!